Leeds Supertram: Proposed alternatives

+Trolleybus

 Alternatives for the future of transport in Leeds have been discussed.
 The FTR, a Bus Rapid Transport (BRT) system operated by First West Yorkshire, was introduced to the city in 2007.
 Research undertaken by West Yorkshire Metro and the government claimed that a BRT network could deliver some of the benefits of Supertram with lower capital costs due to unsegregated routes and greater flexibility, but with a higher long-term cost due to shorter life expectancy of rolling stock.
 The Leeds FTR service initially served the boroughs of Pudsey and Seacroft until the Wright StreetCars were redeployed and refurbished in 2012 to operate on the Leeds-Bradford bus corridor.

 Another possibility investigated by Metro is a tram-train system.
 On such a system trams are capable of running onto mainline railways as well as on tracks built in city centres.
 A 2007 feasibility study proposed that the network would run alongside First's FTR network and could potentially be extended to Leeds Bradford Airport and York.

 A trolleybus network was approved by the government in 2012, which would have connected Leeds city centre to two park and ride sites in the north and south of the city by 2018. £173 million would have been made available from the Department for Transport for the construction of the network.
 The plans were subject to further scrutiny by the government, however they were eventually dropped in 2016.
 By the time of the network's cancellation, £70 million had been spent on both the trolleybus and Supertram networks.